Eat

 Method

-- Heat your oven to 200°C. Cut the tortilla wraps into triangles and drizzle them with oil and ground coriander.
-Place on a lined baking tray and bake for 8-10 minutes until nice and crisp, turning halfway.
+- Heat your oven to 200C.
+Cut tortilla wraps into triangles and drizzle them with oil and ground coriander.
+Place on lined baking tray and bake for eight to 10 minutes until nice and crisp, turning halfway.
 Leave to cool.
 Set grill to high temperature.

-- Place the salmon on a lined baking tray.
+- Place salmon on a lined baking tray.
 Mix the yoghurt with paprika then spoon over the salmon.
-Put under the grill for 8-10 mins.
+Put under the grill for eight to 10 mins.
 The fish should be black in places and flake easily into big chunks.

 - Prepare the salad while the salmon cooks.
 Combine the lettuce, sweetcorn, chopped coriander and tomatoes.